How to Braise Meats to Achieve the Most Tender Cuts of Beef, Lamb, and More

-The technique of braising meats may sound a bit intimidating, but there's really nothing to it!
-Braising is simply a cooking method that involves browning meat in oil, then cooking it in a small amount of liquid in a tightly covered pan, either on the stovetop or in the oven.
-The long, slow cook time helps develop flavor and turn tougher meat cuts fork-tender.
+If you're a meat-and-potatoes kind of person, knowing how to braise meat is a pretty important skill to have.
+But for anyone new to braising meats, there's no need to be intimidated.
+We're here to help.
+So what does it mean to braise meat?
+Braising is simply a cooking method that involves browning meat or vegetables in oil, then cooking them in a small amount of liquid in a covered pan, either on the stovetop or in the oven.
+The long, slow cook time helps develop flavor and turn even the toughest of meat cuts fork-tender.
 One of the most popular types of braised beef is pot roast, which is usually a chuck or round roast with added vegetables.
-Pork and lamb are also delicious braised.
-Learn the basic technique for braising meat, including specific directions for beef, pork, and lamb, then try your luck with a few of our favorite braising recipes.
+Pork and lamb are also delicious when braised.
+Follow along to learn how to braise meat in the oven or on the stovetop.
+Then give some of our best braising recipes a try.

-- Heat about 2 tablespoons oil in a 4- to 6-quart Dutch oven over medium heat.
-(A Dutch oven, pictured, is a large, heavy pot with a tight-fitting lid.
-It can be used on the stove or in the oven.)
+- Heat about 2 Tbsp. oil in a 4- to 6-quart Dutch oven ($50, Target) over medium heat.
+(A Dutch oven is a large, heavy pot with a tight-fitting lid.
+It makes a perfect braising pot because it can be used on the stove or in the oven.)
 A large skillet may be used for smaller or thinner cuts of meat such as pork chops.

 - Season the meat with salt and pepper.
 Add the meat to the hot oil.
 You should hear it sizzle.
 Brown the meat on all sides, turning as needed (cook the meat just until brown on the outside but not cooked all the way through).
 Remove the browned meat from the pan and pour off any fat.
 Return the meat to the pan.

 Now it's time to get creative!
 The following suggestions are for a 2½- to 3-pound beef or pork roast, or four bone-in beef or lamb shanks (about 1 pound each).
 Combine the liquid and seasonings, then pour around the meat.